Chart Color Schemes

 Parkwood - Ferndale - Lynwood's population is slightly older than the national pattern

 Parkwood - Ferndale - Lynwood has a median age of 40, which is higher than Greater Perth's figure of 37 and Australia's figure of 38 years.
-Compared to the Greater Perth average, the 65-74 cohort is notably over-represented at 11.1% locally, while the 25-34 year-olds are under-represented at 13.1%.
-Between 2021 and present, the 75-84 age group has grown from 6.1% to 7.1% of the population.
-Conversely, the 55-64 cohort has declined from 12.3% to 10.8%.
-Demographic modeling suggests that Parkwood - Ferndale - Lynwood's age profile will evolve significantly by 2041.
-The 75-84 age cohort is projected to grow significantly, expanding by 546 people (51%) from 1,068 to 1,615.
-Notably, the combined 65+ age groups are expected to account for 62% of total population growth, reflecting the area's aging demographic profile.
+The 65-74 cohort makes up 11.1% of the local population, compared to the Greater Perth average, indicating over-representation.
+Conversely, the 25-34 age group is under-represented at 13.1%.
+Between 2021 and present, the 75-84 age group has increased from 6.1% to 7.1% of the population.
+During this period, the 55-64 cohort has decreased from 12.3% to 10.8%.
+By 2041, demographic modeling suggests significant changes in Parkwood - Ferndale - Lynwood's age profile.
+The 75-84 age group is projected to grow by 546 people (51%), reaching 1,615 from the current 1,068.
+Notably, the combined 65+ age groups will account for 62% of total population growth.
 Meanwhile, the 25-34 and 0-4 cohorts are expected to experience population declines.